Erarnitox/erarnitox.github.io/pub/cpp_tut/index.md

 - Project:
     - build a postman like application to test APIs

-## Video 36: Building a logger library
+## Video: Building a logger library
 - Designing the logger
     - what kind of problems do we want to resolve
     - how did I get here?
     - logging format
 - use std::format (explore formatting options)

 ```cpp
 #include <string>
 #include <format>